Siegfried Bettmann

-Siegfried Bettmann (18 April 1863 - 23 September 1951) was a bicycle, motorcycle and car manufacturer and initiator of the Triumph Motorcycle Company.
+Siegfried Bettmann (18 April 1863 - 23 September 1951) was a bicycle, motorcycle and car manufacturer and founder of the Triumph Motorcycle Company.
 In 1914 he established the Annie Bettmann Foundation to help young people start businesses.
 Triumph became one of the most famous motorcycle trade-names in the world.
-Bettmann was also Mayor of Coventry from 1913-1914.
+Bettmann was also Mayor of Coventry from 1913 to 1914.

 Early life

-Born in 1863 in Nuremberg, Germany, Siegfried Bettmann moved to Britain in 1885, and settled in Coventry, Warwickshire.
+Born in 1863 in Nuremberg, Germany, Siegfried Bettmann moved to England in 1885, and settled in Coventry, Warwickshire.
 He found work with Kelly & Co. compiling foreign directories for their publications.
 After six months, he obtained a job with the White Sewing Machine Co. as a translator and worked as the company's sales representative in northern Europe.
 Fluent in several languages, he perfected his English, and married a local woman, Annie Meyrick (known as Millie).